Tuwaiq-jed-kot1/HW-Week03_Day04_GeoQuiz/README.md

 ## Part Two - Create new Activity
 ---
-- Create new Activity that will display all questions with the corresponding correct answer.
+- Create new Activity that will display all questions with the correct answers.
 You can access this activity through `MainActivity`.